JuliaMath/Roots.jl/doc/roots.md

 To maximize the range we solve for the lone critical point of `howfar` within the range.
-The derivative can not be taken automatically with `D`, here we use a central-difference approximation and start the search at 45 degrees, the angle which maximizes the trajectory on a non-windy day:
+The derivative can not be taken automatically with `D`.
+So,  here we use a central-difference approximation and start the search at 45 degrees, the angle which maximizes the trajectory on a non-windy day: